SwissFederalArchives/version-link/documentation/abstract.md

 # Scope
 The **version.link schema** does specify a schema to handle different **Versions** of **Identities** within **Hierarchies**.
 Identities according to this schema are the principal resources of interest and are very broadly understood.
-Identities could be municipalities, businesses, addresses, political positions, budget entities, public authorities, measurement stations et cetera.
+Identities could be:

+* municipalities
+* businesses
+* addresses
+* buildings
+* political positions
+* budget entities
+* public authorities
+* measurement stations
+* ...

 These Identities all evolve in their state thereby creating different Versions of themselves.
-The Versions build the unbroken history of the Indentity in representing a snapshot of the Identity for a given point in time or a given development stage.
+The Versions build the unbroken history of the Indentity in representing the Identity for all points in time or all development stages.
 The version.link schema enables to model Identities in hierarchical systems like communities that are parts of districts that are in turn parts of a country.
-In contrast to the versioning of datasets, the version.link schema is specialized on the morphology of Identities and its changes over time.
+The version.link schema is not intended for versioning data like population development, temperature sequences (typical tabular data) but is specialized on the morphology of Identities and its changes over time.

 The version.link schema has deliberately quite a narrow focus and does not try to solve every imaginable challenge concering versioning of Identities.
 This is to ensure the compactness of the version.link schema.
-Respecting the fact, that different data has got different needs, version.link schema contains a [FAQ](#faq) that hints at possible individual extensions to the version.link schema for customized solutions.
+Respecting the fact, that different data has got different needs, version.link schema contains a [FAQ](#faq) that hints at possible user created extensions to the version.link schema for customized and domainspecific solutions.

 # The Strictly Growing *Version Graph*
 All the Versions of Identities are collected within the *Version Graph*.
 The important characteristic of this graph is its strict growth, meaning that triples on the *Version Graph* must not be changed or deleted.
 The only allowed operation ist to add new triples.
 This will ensure the complete history of any Identity.